Student Activities and Extracurricular Activities

 Production elements not conforming to the Undergraduate Production Regulations may be cut from a production.
 Failure to observe these regulations may be grounds for stopping an event.
 Serious or repeated violations of these regulations will be referred to the Yale College Dean’s Office for possible disciplinary action.

-All students involved in undergraduate production share responsibility for the safety of the production, crew, cast, audience, and performance space.
+All students involved in undergraduate production share responsibility for the safety of the production team, audience, and performance space.
 All participants should be familiar with the relevant regulations and observe them during all phases of the production process; should direct any questions or concerns to the appropriate adviser, to the Undergraduate Production staff, and to other relevant University officials; and should consistently apply good judgment and common sense.

-The use of drugs or alcohol in any theater by cast, crew, or audience is strictly forbidden and may be grounds for individual expulsion from the theater and/or immediate termination of the production’s use of the theater.
+The use of drugs or alcohol in any theater by the production team or audience is strictly forbidden and may be grounds for individual expulsion from the theater and/or immediate termination of the production’s use of the theater.

 No use of prop weapons or stage combat of any kind is allowed, in rehearsal or performance, without the express written permission of Undergraduate Production.
 Requests for the use of stage combat must be submitted to UP by the CPA deadline at the beginning of the semester in which the production will occur.
 Requests for the use of prop weapons must be made to the UP Technical Director of the specific production at least six weeks prior to the first performance date.
 Additional regulations may be found in the Prop Weapon and Stage Combat Policy.